Kathleen asked, “Why are you hiding me?”

 She kissed him gravely.
 “So next weekend,” she asked, “I’ll meet them?”

 “Yeah,” he said.
 Anyway, he had a week to figure out a new way to avoid the meeting.
 “Next weekend you will.”

-It was a gorgeously windy summer day, the sort of day during which David could justify turning off his air conditioning unit, knowing that the wind would sweep out the humidity, the closed in smell of days of cigarette smoking in a closed space.
+It was a gorgeously windy summer day, the sort of day during which David could justify turning off his air conditioning unit, knowing that the wind would sweep out the humidity, the smell of days of cigarette smoking in an enclosed space.